robotics-upo/OCELLIMAV-Project/README.md

 In the following folders you will find data and scripts to reproduce our experiments and results.
 About folders and its contents:

 ### ./data:
-You will find the pre-processing data script and links to real and synthetic datasets.
+We realease our more than **500M** samples dataset.
+In the following link you will find the original and processed data for both real and synthetic environments: https://robotics.upo.es/datasets/ocellimav .
+Pre-processing data script and links to real and synthetic datasets can be found in this folder.
 In README file sets and processed data are explained.

 ### ./scripts:
 In this folder you will find four Python scripts: one for training from the scratch the CNNBiGRU network proposed in the paper with synthetic datasets (`simulation_training.py`) and the corresponding testing script, to test the model with synthetic data (`simulation_testing.py`); another one (`fine_tune_training.py`) for re-training the synthetic model with real data and the last script (`fine_tune_testing.py`) to test the final model.
 In order to execute these scripts you only need to write in the terminal: `python script_name.py`.